The Neurodynamic Assessment for Decision-Making

-The power of the Neuroscientific approach
+The power of Neurodynamics

 The science behind our assessments

-Accurate and Objective: We use objective neurobiological measures
+Accurate and Objective: We use objective neurobiological measures.

 Evidence-based: We are a University of Zurich label company built by scientists based on decades of research.